 Before joining County Administration, Mayor Pete served as Deputy Secretary of State, a significant position to which he was appointed by Governor O’Malley.
 He continued to serve in this important role for a brief period under Governor Hogan’s administration, demonstrating his commitment to public service across different leadership.
 In this capacity, he oversaw several critical divisions, including the Charity and Legal Divisions, which play essential roles in the state’s governance.
 His responsibilities encompassed managing the Maryland Charity Campaign, coordinating prisoner extraditions across jurisdictions, and overseeing the Safe at Home Program, a crucial initiative that provides vital support and protection to victims of domestic violence and human trafficking, ensuring their safety and well-being.

-Preceding his appointment as Deputy Secretary, Pete Fosselman was a Principal with Rodgers Consulting, where he played a key role in numerous projects.
-Fosselman also served as the Project Manager for the award-winning neo-traditional community, the Kentlands in Gaithersburg, MD, a development known for its innovative design and community focus.
+Preceding his appointment as Deputy Secretary, Fosselman was a Principal with Rodgers Consulting, where he played a key role in numerous projects.
+He also served as the Project Manager for the award-winning neo-traditional community, the Kentlands in Gaithersburg, MD, a development known for its innovative design and community focus.
 In the 1990s, Pete took on the role of Chair for the Olde Towne Community Development Corporation in Gaithersburg, actively contributing to revitalizing and bringing new life to Gaithersburg’s historic downtown area.

-Pete and his husband, Duane, who have been together for 30 wonderful years.
+Pete and husband Duane in 2005.
+Below in 2024.
+They have been together for 30 years.

 Pete, during his tenure as President of the Maryland Mayors’ Association, stood alongside other Mayors after providing testimony in Annapolis in support of increased municipal funding – an important moment in 2012.